Getting to Ardnamurchan, 3 hours from Glasgow, 2.5 hours from Inverness and an hour from Fort William.

 At the Village of Salen turn left on to the B8007 signposted Kilchoan continue along this windy single track road out of the village past the ‘Jetty Shop’ on your left.

-Exactly 2.5 miles out of Salen you will cross your second cattle grid, continue the road will run along the waters edge at the next right bend you will see a line of mooring buoys and houses along the shore.
-Follow the road for a short distance around the bend to your left which leads into a blind summit (blue road sign stating 'single track road') then turn immediately left onto a small track, there is a collection of rubbish bins and a sign post 'Camas Inas'; (Angus Bay).
+Exactly 2.5 miles out of Salen you will pass through an old deer gate, continue on, the road will run along the waters edge at the next right bend you will see a line of mooring buoys and houses along the shore.
+Follow the road for a short distance around the bend to your left which leads into a blind summit (blue road sign stating 'single track road') then turn immediately left onto a small track, there is a collection of rubbish bins and a sign post 'Camas Inas' (Angus Bay).

 Continue down this track through the gate and Tigh Bhann is the first house on the left, plenty of parking in front of the garage.
 (Please do not block the track).